 Stateness

-There is no competition with the state’s monopoly on the use of force.
-Public order and security are fully guaranteed throughout Poland’s entire territory.
+There is no challenge to the state’s monopoly on the use of force.
+Public order and security are fully guaranteed throughout Poland’s territory.

 Monopoly on the use of force